alvinchoong/go-multi-tenant-server/README.md

 ## How It Works

-1. **Row-Level Security**:
+1. **Database**: Policy

-    PostgreSQL's Row-Level Security (RLS) ensures each tenant can access only their own data.
+    PostgreSQL's Row-Level Security (RLS) ensures that each tenant can only access their own data.
 RLS policies restrict row access by comparing each row's tenant identifier with the current session's tenant:

     ```sql
     CREATE POLICY user_isolation_policy ON users